warriorsengineering/Baseline_Mobile/README.md

 Baseline Mobile is a design and development system for the Golden State Warriors and its affiliates.
 This library includes a browsable collection of design patterns that can be used in any Golden State Warriors project.

-Currently, this project is intended to explore and substantiate the viability of building Baseline Mobile..
+Currently, this project is intended to explore and substantiate the viability of building Baseline Mobile.

 # Tech Stack